-10 Conclusion
+10. Conclusion

 This paper introduces a hand-free password manager called BluePass for achieving both strong security and high usability.
-BluePass attains the security level of two-factor authentication by storing password vaults in a mobile device and the decryption key in the user computer separately.
+BluePass attains the security level of 2-factor authentication by storing password vaults in a mobile device and the decryption key in the user computer separately.
 Exploiting the automatic bluetooth communication between the mobile device and the computer, BluePass enables a hand-free password retrieval process for users.
-BluePass also places the decryption keys to remote servers to support password portability while decentralizing the storage of password vaults to prevent a single point of failure.
+BluePass also places the decryption keys to remote servers to support password portability while de-centralizing the storage of password vaults to prevent a single point of failure.
 We implement a BluePass prototype on Android and Google Chrome platforms.
-Through system evaluation, we show that the password retrieval latency a user experiences is less than 200 milliseconds on average, and BluePass only consumes a negligible 1% battery power with 10 h normal use on a mobile device.
+Through system evaluation, we show that the password retrieval latency a user experiences is less than 200 milliseconds on average, and BluePass only consumes a negligible 1% battery power with 10 hours normal use on a mobile device.
 Through a user study comprising of 31 testers, we demonstrate that BluePass does motivate users to choose stronger passwords and less likely to reuse existing passwords.
+In addition, users find BluePass easy to comprehend and use, implying that human factors (such as misbehavior or wrong user mental model) generally do not weaken BluePass security.